ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/embedded-systems/Cloud-Native-deployment-on-hybrid-edge-systems/k3s.md

 kubectl delete pod example3 --grace-period=0 --force
 ```
 Make sure the pod was terminated.
-1. Go to the Cortex-M Console and check that there are no new outputs.
+1. Go to the Cortex-M Console and check that there are no new outputs:

 ![Cortex-M output alt-text#center](k3s.png "Figure 1.
 Cortex-M output")

-2. Check that the firmware is offline.
+2. Check that the firmware is offline:
 ```bash
 cat /sys/class/remoteproc/remoteproc0/state
 ```